theriley106/WalmartClearanceFinder/README.md

 ## How to use

+-i determines the skus to search (leave default for all, takes text files and strings as inputs)

+-s determines which store to search (leave default for all)

+-a determines if it should only find items in stock (setting -a 1 for in stock only, leave default for everything)

 -v Determines how verbose the output is

 -o determines the destination of the csv file

--a determines if it should only find items in stock (Setting -a 1 for in stock only, leave default for everything)

 -t determines how many threads to use

--i determines the skus to search (leave default for all, takes text files and strings as inputs)

--s determines which store to search (Leave default for all)

 ## Examples